TeeAaTeeUu/JSONway/docs/get.md

 # Get values from nested JSON

 With getter, you can query values from JSON objects and arrays.
-We'll be using an example JSON object below.
+We'll use an example JSON object below.
 Let's go through all features, capabilities, and syntax one by one.

 In general queries will do an early exit and return `undefined`, in case the indicated path in the query doesn't exist, or for example an array was expected but some other JSON value was found instead.